lagrangedao/docs/mars-testnet/build-space.md

 description: This is a guide to Space Builder
 ---

-# Welcome to Task 2: Space Builder Task
+# Welcome to Task 2: Space Builder Challenge

 This Task empowers participants to create and customize Spaces on the Lagrange Mars Testnet platform.